psam21/cb/docs/sign-up.md

 - Copy-to-clipboard icons next to nsec/npub
 - QR codes displayed side-by-side (private/public)
 - Download buttons with file icons
-- Browser extension logos (Alby, nos2x, Flamingo) if detected
 - Background publishing indicator in Step 2 (spinner or "Publishing your profile...")
+- Required field indicators (asterisk) for display name in Step 4

 **Key Flow Changes**:

 - **Step 2**: After keys are generated, a minimal Kind 0 profile is automatically published in the background (ensures every user has a profile)
-- **Step 3**: Combines backup AND storage selection (reduces friction, fewer steps)
-- **Step 4**: Now explicitly optional - updates the existing Kind 0 from Step 2 (not creates new)
+- **Step 3**: Backup + automatic localStorage storage (no choice of storage method, just confirmation)
+- **Step 4**: Single form with all profile fields - only display name is mandatory, all other fields optional
 - **Step 5**: Final confirmation before redirect to /profile

 ### Error Handling